jobayerarman/dev-guidelines/git/README.md

 ```bash
 $ git checkout -b feature/branch-name
 ```
-> *Note: LP convention: Your branch name should start with your feature and then a description of your feature (as above).*
+> *Note: Your branch name should start with feature and then a description of your feature (as above).*

 3. Do work in your feature branch, committing early and often:
 (Use this [guide](#commit-message-format) to write commit message)